+"Base flood elevation (BFE)" means the elevation above "mean sea level" to which the base flood will rise as determined by FEMA or the Floodplain Administrator.
+This elevation is shown on the Flood Insurance Rate Map for Zones AE, AH, A1-30, VE, and V1-V30.

+"Basement" means any area of the building having its floor subgrade (below ground level) on all sides.

+"Building."
+See "Structure."

-- "Appeal" means a request for a review of the Floodplain Administrator's interpretation of any provision of this ordinance or decision on a request for a variance. - "Area of shallow flooding" means a designated AO, AH, or VO Zone on the Flood Insurance Rate Map (FIRM).
-The base flood depths range from one to three feet; a clearly defined channel does not exist; the path of flooding is unpredictable and indeterminate; and velocity flow may be evident. - "Base flood elevation (BFE)" means the elevation above "mean sea level" to which the base flood will rise as determined by FEMA or the Floodplain Administrator. - "Base flood" means a flood having a 1% chance of being equaled or exceeded in any given year (also-called the "100-year flood"). - "Basement" means any area of the building having its floor subgrade (below ground level) on all sides. - "Breakaway walls" are any type of walls, whether solid or lattice and whether constructed of concrete, masonry, wood, metal, plastic, or any other suitable building material that is not part of the structural support of the building, and that is designed to break away under abnormally high tides or wave action without causing any damage to the structural integrity of the building on which they are used or any buildings to which they might be carried by flood waters.
-A breakaway wall shall have a safe design loading resistance of not less than ten and no more than twenty pounds per square foot.
+"Breakaway walls" are any type of walls, whether solid or lattice and whether constructed of concrete, masonry, wood, metal, plastic, or any other suitable building material, that are not part of the structural support of the building, and that are designed to break away under abnormally high tides or wave action without causing any damage to the structural integrity of the building on which they are used or any buildings to which they might be carried by flood waters.
+A breakaway wall shall have a safe design loading resistance of not less than ten (10) and no more than twenty (20) pounds per square foot.
 Use of breakaway walls must be certified by a registered engineer or architect and shall meet the following conditions: